pivotal/docs-tap/app-sso/service-operators/troubleshooting.md

 ### Misconfigured `clientSecret`

 #### Problem:
-- When attempting to sign in, you see `This commonly happens due to an incorrect [client_secret].`.
-It might be because the client secret of an identity provider is misconfigured.
+- When attempting to sign in, you see `This commonly happens due to an incorrect [client_secret].` It might be because the client secret of an identity provider is misconfigured.

 #### Solution:
 Validate the `spec.OpenId.clientSecretRef`.